 When you buy a new car, you expect it to run without any issues – at the minimum.
-You just spent thousands of dollars – and dealing with vehicle breakdown after vehicle breakdown is extremely infuriating.
+You just spent thousands of dollars – and dealing with ongoing issues when a car keeps breaking down is extremely infuriating.

-When we think of products being made in a factory, we expect nothing less than flawlessness.
+When we think of products being made in a factory, we expect flawlessness.
 Big-name manufacturers have optimized workflows and quality assurance protocols in place to guarantee this.
 But unfortunately, everyone makes mistakes – even globally-recognized automakers.

-So, what happens if your new vehicle is giving you trouble?
+So, what happens if your new car keeps breaking down?

 The good news is you’ve got the law on your side.